How Child Marriage Impacts the Life of a Girl

 Education levels are among the strongest predictors of whether a girl will marry early.
 The more educated a girl is, the less likely she is to marry early.

 Societal expectations often hinder a girl who is married from attending school.
 Once married or engaged, a husband or future husband may disapprove of his wife attending school, and stop her from attending.
-In some countries, such as Sierra Leone and Tanzania, pregnant girls may be prohibited from attending school as a result of discriminatory government policies.
+In some countries, such as Tanzania, pregnant girls may be prohibited from attending school as a result of discriminatory government policies.

 A girl who is married may also have responsibilities in the home, including housework, caring for children or other relatives, be sent to work to help support her husband’s household, or be physically unable to attend school because of pregnancy, or medical complications associated with pregnancy.